marvincayetano/shopify-wastewizard/README.md

 ## Introduction
-Toronto lookup waste lookup is an application that will help to find specific waste
+Toronto lookup waste lookup is an application that will help to find specific waste.

-This application is created using ReactJS, Styled-Components, CSS Grid
+This application is created using ReactJS, Styled-Components, CSS Grid.

+The data is taken from the [Waste Wizard Lookup data (JSON)](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#5ed40494-a290-7807-d5da-09ab6a56fca2).

 ## Available Scripts